 Lalitpur, known to the Nepalese as Patan or Yala in the Newari language, is also renowned for its rich heritage through sculpture, woodcraft, and outstanding fine arts.
 Surrounded by Bhaktapur, Kathmandu, Kavre, and the majestic Makawanpur, this historic district stands out for its ancient traditions, local community, and artistic legacy.

 Beyond its significant historical sites, Lalitpur offers incredible natural beauty with destinations like Godavari, Fulchowki, Khokana, Bungmati, Lakuribhanjyang, Bhainsepati, and the famed Chapagaon.
 These locations also give scenic landscapes and a glimpse into traditional Newari life.
-The district's ancient art and culture gives a lasting impression on visitors, making Lalitpur a must-visit destination for those interested in Nepal's artistic and popular historical heritage.
+The district's ancient art and culture provide a lasting impression on visitors, making Lalitpur a must-visit destination for those interested in Nepal's artistic and popular historical heritage.

 About Patan Durbar Square’s History

 Patan Durbar Square was built during the rule of the Malla kings, who ruled the Kathmandu Valley from the 12th to 18th centuries.
-The foundation of the Patan Durbar Square dates back to the Licchavi period (4th to 9th century), however it flourished under King Siddhi Narsingh Malla in the 17th century.
+The foundation of the Patan Durbar Square dates back to the Licchavi period (4th to 9th century); however, it flourished under King Siddhi Narsingh Malla in the 17th century.
 The palace complex and surrounding temples were constructed using traditional Newari craftsmanship, featuring detailed carved wooden windows, stone sculptures, and pagoda-style temples dedicated to Hindu and Buddhist gods.
 The Krishna Mandir, a masterpiece of stone architecture, was built by King Siddhi Narsingh Malla in 1637, marking the golden era of Patan’s architectural development.
 Over the centuries, rulers and artisans contributed to the expansion of the square, adding more temples, courtyards, and monuments that reflect Patan’s rich artistic and religious heritage.

-Some Important and Popular Sightseeings In Patan
+Some Important and Popular Sightseeing in Patan

 Krishna Mandir